Youth Mental Health

 Resources

 • Suicide Prevention - Just like first aid and CPR, suicide prevention is valuable knowledge for everyone to have in their toolkit to support a healthy family and community.
 Gather resources and learn the steps to take to support a youth in crisis.
-Join us for a Youth Suicide Prevention for Adults webinar on November 18, 2025.
+YFS and MISD counselors offer a “Youth Suicide Prevention for Adults” webinar twice a year in April and November.
+Check the calendar for upcoming programs.

 • Parenting Mercer Island - Find resources and tools on stress, anxiety and navigating mental health.
 Tools are based on the developmental age of your child (0-19)

 • Youth Mental Health First Aid - Gain skills on how to help an adolescent in crisis or who is experiencing a mental health challenge.
 Similar to traditional first aid and CPR, mental health first aid is help provided to a person developing a mental health problem or experiencing a crisis before they can get professional treatment or the crisis resolves.
 Free class for King County residents.
-Source: Seattle Children’s Hospital
+Source: Seattle Children’s Hospital.

 • Seattle Children’s Hospital FAST Programs - The evidence-based First Approach Skills Training (FAST) provide parents and caregivers tools to support children/teens with anxiety, depression and challenging behaviors.
 Source: Seattle Children’s Hospital